 Vicky, an American who had arrived in Tokyo only four months prior, had gone on a dohan one night and never came back.
 She was missing for over two months.
 The police refused to do an investigation or even open a formal case, insisting that gaijin woman frequently run away, go on drug binges, or simply leave the country after making money illegally.
 They didn’t believe her life to be worth the resources of the Tokyo police.
 Three days ago, her body had been found, badly battered and discarded in a shallow pond.

 “You ready go dinner at my mountain apāto?”
 A hefty waft of smoke escaped Hisoka’s upturned mouth.

 “Yes.”
 Anicka smiled delightfully as she tossed back her hair and arranged her quaint handbag on her shoulder.

 They were soon racing down the narrow roads in a classic 1968 pearl white Mazda Cosmo.
 The whirlwind of luminous city lights quickly fading as they advanced further into the countryside where they were ensconced with bright yellow and gold gingko trees that appeared phosphorescent in the car’s headlights.
-Hisoka drove recklessly, his eyes frequently darting off the road to Anicka, his foot only knowing pedal to the medal or downright brake.
+Hisoka drove recklessly, his eyes frequently darting from the road to Anicka; his foot only knowing pedal to the medal or downright brake.
 He bore into a winding driveway that led to a quaint apartment building against a backdrop of Mt.
 Kintoki.
 A mature Shinseiki tree rustled in the wind bearing an amass of round golden pears, many having fallen onto the ground radiant against the grass.